Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Integrated three-level storage assignment

 \subsubsection{Effect of the objective weight $\alpha$}

 As introduced above, the objective function consists of two parts, where the first (I) covers the sum of importance scores of SKUs allocated to the picking loop area and the second (II) controls for the picking efficiency in the picking loop.
-In fact, the absolute value of part I is larger by approximately factor 180.
-Therefore, we consider the impact of different values for the weighting factor $\alpha$ on our results in a set of experiments.
-We limit the relative deviation of picks between stations for these experiments to $\delta=1\%$, while we terminate the optimisation when either a gap of 0.5\% or a predefined time limit of 15 minutes is reached.
-Figure~\ref{fig:beta_stern} gives an overview on the values for both parts of the objective function depending on $\alpha$.
-The left part of the figure illustrates that the sum of importance scores of the SKUs assigned to the picking loop takes the highest values for $\alpha<400$.
-At the same time, part II of the objective function strongly increases until $\alpha=100$ and remains almost in the same interval afterwards.
-Figure~\ref{fig:distanz_vergleich} gives additional insights in the structure of the solutions by showing the number of picks for a given distance between the picker and the shelf for $\alpha \in \{0, 1, 75, 250, 400\}$.
-We exclude SKUs with a height exceeding 250 mm from these plots as they can be allocated to type II shelves only and would bias the findings discussed here.
-While Figure~\ref{fig:distanz_vergleich} indicates no clear pattern for $\alpha=0$ (i.e.\ a setting where the distance between the picker and the corresponding shelf does not affect the objective value), starting from $\alpha=75$ SKUs with a high number of picks are allocated to shelves close to the picker, with results changing only slightly for larger values of $\alpha$.
-However, there is still a small number of outliers in each figure.
-For example, given the allocation for $\alpha=75$, there are some SKUs with a high number of picks which are still allocated to shelves with a distance of 950 mm, 1900 mm, and 2850 mm, respectively.
-These specific SKUs have a high width and, therefore, the model favours the allocation of more but smaller SKUs with a high number of picks over these SKUs to shelves close to the picker.
-To conclude, $\alpha$ should be determined within the interval [100, 400].
-For our ongoing analyses we fix $\alpha=250$.
+We consider the impact of different values for the weighting factor $\alpha$ on our results in a set of experiments.
+As this requires a comprehensive number of experiments, we terminate the optimisation when either a gap of 0.5\% or a predefined time limit of 30 minutes is reached to reduce computational effort, while we limit the relative deviation of picks between stations here to $\delta=1\%$.
+Figure~\ref{fig:beta_stern} gives an overview on the values for both parts of the (normalised) objective function depending on $\alpha$.
+For the reason of a more expressive visualisation, we exclude the resulting values for $\alpha=0$ (score 0.912; efficiency 0.997) and $\alpha=1$ (score 0.999; efficiency 0.381).
+The left part of the figure illustrates that the normalised sum of importance scores of the SKUs assigned to the picking loop takes the highest values for $\alpha \geq 0.35$.
+At the same time, part II of the objective function remains almost in the same interval for $\alpha \leq 0.6$ and decreases for large values of $\alpha$.\footnote{Note that we find an outlier for the score when using $\alpha=0.45$.
+However, this situation is driven by the limitation of the runtime here and wont occur in practice when allowing for a longer runtime.}